Crowds21/sheffield_acs/pages/COM6655___Exams___Cards.md

 				- ((63d52841-34d4-4c16-8345-9dad923f2651))
 	- ((63d5a5bb-6f95-4066-aed1-44ad7891c364)), 双方在 [[Copyright, Designs and Patents Act]] 下的责任
 		- ((63d52842-0a56-4399-be8f-3b1dcb4a0280))
-			- Is Math a legitimate user of Word,
+			- Is Math a legitimate user of Word, Only legal users can decompile if necessary
 - ### Contract Law
   collapsed:: true
 	- ((63d58d08-c3d6-4edd-aa41-570b2388df9a))